 Education

 Algirdas Makarevicius.
-Ph.D., Master, and Bachelor Degrees
+Ph.D., Master's, and Bachelor's Degrees

 Ph.D., English Linguistics (Germanic Languages)